 Transport Layer Security (TLS)¶

-There is also support for DTLS (v1.0 and v1.2), a variant of TLS adapted for operation on datagram transports such as UDP and SCTP.
+There is also support for DTLS (currently v1.2 only), a variant of TLS adapted for operation on datagram transports such as UDP and SCTP.
 DTLS support should be considered as beta quality and further testing is invited.

 The TLS implementation does not know anything about sockets or the